How Bad is Drug Use in Schools Today?

 Every generation seems to think that the generation after it is somehow less moral and more perverse, with a greater inclination towards societal vices such as drug use.
 However, previous generations may actually have a point with today’s high school students.
-At least in the common perception of the general public, high school drug use is trending up with no indication of reversing itself.
+At least in the common perception of the general public, high school students and drug use are trending up with no indication of reversing itself.
 Media talking heads play up the point for shock value.
 However, is this amateur assessment actually true?

 Official Reports of Drug Use in Schools

 The Monitoring the Future program is the official assessment of drug use among high school students.
 Each year, this program takes a survey of drug use among eighth grade, 10th grade, and 12th-grade students.
 The study is looking for use of alcohol, tobacco, and other drugs in the children.
 Most of the statistics that media use in order to expound an opinion come from Monitoring the Future data and analysis.

 What Did the Latest Reports Show?

 Prescription and Over-the-Counter Medications

 The real problem with teenagers lies in the medicine cabinets of their parents rather than any illicit street drugs.
 Prescription drugs and over-the-counter drugs are a much larger problem than any illegal product when it comes to high school drug use.

 Part of the reason for this is that prescription and over-the-counter medications are easier for kids to obtain.
 Most of them have only to look in the medicine cabinets of the homes that they live in to get high.
 Interestingly enough, some surveys have shown that an increase in parent stress levels will increase the likelihood that their children use drugs.
 As parents take more prescription medication for conditions such as social anxiety, muscle and joint tension and other stress-related problems, those medications invariably find their way into the hands of children.